Lgreim33/PythonParserAntlr/README.md

 # PythonParserAntlr

+This is a parser for Python written in Antlr4, it very simply reads in a file stream or a string of characters, and parses them accordingly into a parse tree

+Group Members:
+Zachary Czarnik
+Landis Bargatze
+Josiah Manners
+William Greim

 REQUIREMENTS:
-1. Java
-2. Intellij Ultimate IDEA 2024 or newer with Antlr v4 plugin, or ANLTR 4 Enviorment configured
+1. Intellij Ultimate IDEA 2024.2.4 or newer
+2. Antlr v4 plugin version 1.24, comes with ANTLR 4.13.2
+4. While it does not hurt to have Java installed, Intellij comes with a Java Runtime Enviorment Installed

 This antlr4 grammar was written in a Java enviorment using the IntelliJ IDEA Ultimate IDE, with the appropriate Antlr4 plugin to generate the grammar recognizer and the parse tree.